magento/devdocs/src/guides/v2.3/advanced-reporting/overview.md

 ## Extensibility

-Though the Analytics module provides an API, it is used specifically to interchange data with the MBI.
-We do not recommend to extend the advanced reporting functionality in this version.
+Though the Analytics module provides an API, it is used specifically to interchange data with MBI.
+Magento does not recommend you extend the advanced reporting functionality in this version.

 {:.ref-header}
 Related topics